 Torimatsu is a deep-fry specialty restaurant that serves not only zangi, but also tebasaki (chicken wings) and chicken thigh karaage.
 It first opened as a yakitori (grilled chicken on a skewer) restaurant in 1958.

-When the previous owner was in charge in the 1960’s, there was a sales offer for broilers.
-After chopping up the bird and deep frying it, it became an instant hit.
-After that they stopped offering yakitori and became a deep-fried chicken specialty restaurant that continues to this day.
+When the previous owner was in charge in the 1960s, there was a sales offer for broilers.
+After chopping up the bird and deep-frying it, it became an instant hit.
+After that, they stopped offering yakitori and became a deep-fried Hokkaido chicken specialty restaurant that continues to this day.

 He named the popular deep-fried chopped chicken dish “zangi” by taking the Chinese word for fried chicken “zagi” and added the character “n” (運), which is used in the character for good luck.
 This is how zangi got started.

-At Torimatsu when ordering zangi (zangi kudasai), boned random chicken sections will be served.
+At Torimatsu when ordering zangi ("Zangi o kudasai"), boned random Hokkaido chicken sections will be served.

 Although the common zangi is similar to boneless chicken thigh karaage, which is easier to eat, Torimatsu also serves boneless zangi.
 For an order of the boneless version say “hone nashi zangi wo kudasai.”